 - 1. The school's intervention team screens all students to determine if interventions are necessary. - 2.
 Interventions are provided to students who are not making adequate progress.
 A more intense and individualized intervention may be provided if a student is still not making expected progress. - 3.
 The intervention team, teacher, or parent may make a recommendation for special education testing. - 4.
 The school HELPs team reviews the request for special education services and determine if testing is appropriate at that time. - 5.
 If the team determines that testing is appropriate the team meets with the parent to complete domain paperwork and obtain parental approval (signed consent).
-This form gives permission for psychologist to evaluate and diagnose the student. - 6.
-Parental approval form and teacher referral form sent to Director of Special Education, 1416 Maine, Quincy. - 7.
-A social history will be obtained from the parent through a meeting with the social worker and a health history may be obtained by the school nurse. - 8.
+This form gives permission for psychologist to evaluate and diagnose the student.

+- 7. A social history will be obtained from the parent through a meeting with the social worker and a health history may be obtained by the school nurse. - 8.
 A conference will be held at the local school.
 Those present at the conference may include the teacher, principal, psychologist, social worker, nurse, special education coordinator, and the parent. - 9.
 If the child is eligible for placement and the placement is approved, the entrance date and approval for placement will be determined through a staffing. - 10.
 Written parental approval must be secured prior to placement in special education.
 If you have any further questions or need further information, please call the Director of Special Education or the building principal.